On this page

-Having severe asthma is different for everyone, and it can vary over time, too.
-It’s normal to have a mix of good and bad days.
+Having severe asthma is different for everyone.
+It can vary over time and there are good and bad days.
 “We know it can sometimes make you feel out of control,” says Asthma UK’s in-house GP Dr Andy Whittamore.
-“Or that it can feel very frustrating that even though you’re taking your medicine and looking after yourself as well as you can, you’re still struggling with symptoms or side effects.”

 “But it’s important to remember there are things you can do that can make a difference,” says Dr Andy.
 “In fact, it’s vital you look after yourself.
 Even if you still have symptoms, managing your asthma well can mean you reduce them as much as possible and lower your risk of having a potentially life-threatening asthma attack.”

 “You might sometimes feel there’s no point taking these steps as you’re still putting up with symptoms,” says Dr Andy.
 “But remember it’s likely your symptoms will be worse if you don’t do the things you need to do to manage your asthma.”